cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Mr. Bartosz Sawicki from the University of Warsaw, who did with his team the first Polish version.
-- Dr. Gonzalo Alvarez from the University of Madrid, who did with his colleagues the Spanish versions.
+- Dr. Gonzalo Alvarez from the University of Madrid, who did with his colleagues the first Spanish version.
+- Bojan Dimitrovski from the University of Belgrad, who did with his colleagues the first Serbian version.

 1.4.
 Maintainer and hosting
      ----------------------
-Since April 2008 the chair "Division for distributed systems", Engineering department of Prof. Dr. Torben Weis at the University of Duisburg-Essen, Germany hosts the English, German and Spanish web page of CrypTool and the Subversion repository system for the program sources of the successor version CrypTool 2.
+Since April 2008 the chair "Division for distributed systems", Engineering department of Prof. Dr. Torben Weis at the University of Duisburg-Essen, Germany hosts the web page of CrypTool (available in 5 languages) and the Subversion repository system for the program sources of the successor version CrypTool 2.